Fractionalized Fermi liquids and the cuprate phase diagram: Fractionalized Fermi liquids

 Almost all metals are well described at low temperatures by the principles of Fermi liquid theory.
 This is a theory of nearly free fermionic quasiparticle excitations with the same spin and charge as an electron.
 The energy of these quasiparticles vanishes on a $d-1$ dimensional surface in momentum space ($d$ is the spatial dimension) known as the Fermi surface.
 A crucial feature for our purposes is the Luttinger constraint on the volume enclosed by the Fermi surface in momentum space.
 Luttinger established by a perturbative diagrammatic analysis that the enclosed volume is independent of the strength of the interactions and is determined only by the electron density $\rho$ \cite{Luttinger60}.
 A more precise statement is that the volume enclosed by the Fermi surface is the same as that of a free electron system with the same symmetry and the same density.

 An important step forward was Oshikawa's proof of the Luttinger constraint using a 't Hooft anomaly matching argument \cite{MO00}.
 Oshikawa identified a mixed anomaly between translations and global U(1) symmetry of charge conservation.
 The value of the anomaly can be computed exactly from a knowledge of the density of electrons in the lattice Hamiltonian.
-Matching this anomaly with that of the low energy Fermi liquid theory, Oshikawa established the Luttinger constraint in a non-perturbative manner \cite{Bonderson16,SenthilElse21,QPMbook}.
+Matching this anomaly with that of the low energy Fermi liquid theory, Oshikawa established the Luttinger constraint in a non-perturbative manner; see Ref.~\cite{QPMbook} for a review.

-Soon after, the idea of a `fractionalized Fermi liquid' (FL*) was introduced \cite{TSSSMV03,TSSSMV04}, as a metallic state in which the Fermi surface did {\it not\/} obey the Luttinger constraint.
+The idea of a `fractionalized Fermi liquid' (FL*) was introduced in Refs.~\cite{TSSSMV03,TSSSMV04}, as a metallic state in which the Fermi surface did {\it not\/} obey the Luttinger constraint.
 In the simplest case, the volume enclosed by the Fermi surface in FL* was the same as free electrons with density $\rho - 1$ (we are assuming a spin $S=1/2$ degeneracy).
-The central point was that it was possible to satisfy Oshikawa's anomaly by combining the anomaly of a Fermi surface (which contributes an amount equivalent to a density $\rho-1$) with that of a fractionalized spin liquid of the type we will study in Section~\ref{sec:spinliquids} (which contributes an amount equivalent to a density 1).
+The central point \cite{TSSSMV04,APAV04,Powell05,Coleman05,Qi10,SSMetlitskiPunk12,Bonderson16,SenthilElse21,QPMbook,Meng26} was that it was possible to satisfy Oshikawa's anomaly by combining the anomaly of a Fermi surface (which contributes an amount equivalent to a density $\rho-1$) with that of a fractionalized spin liquid of the type we will study in Section~\ref{sec:spinliquids} (in which the anomaly is {\it quantized\/} to an amount equivalent to a density 1).
 It is trivially possible to shift $\rho$ by an even integer by adding and removing filled bands, and the novelty is the shift in FL* by an odd integer.

+Note that the spin liquid is {\it not\/} required to have a Fermi surface of spinons, enclosing the missing Luttinger volume.
+Any other spin liquid with the same Oshikawa anomaly is allowed, and we will employ a spin liquid with Dirac fermion spinons for the cuprates.

 These ideas apply rather generally to electronic lattice models, and are summarized schematically in Fig.~\ref{fig:flsdef}.
-An explicit construction of FL* is simplest for the Kondo lattice model, and this will be described in Section~\ref{sec:kl}.
+An explicit construction of FL* is simplest and well established for the Kondo lattice model, and this will be described in Section~\ref{sec:kl}.
 Our main interest here is the FL* phase in a single band Hubbard-like model, and we will turn to this in Section~\ref{sec:singleband}.